johnpatrick254/GoMeals/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 <!-- > Give credit to everyone who inspired your codebase. -->

-Passing my sincere gratitude to Cynthia from Behance for the design template.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>